Avoiding pension scams

 Don’t become a victim of a pension scam.

-Pension scams are still on the rise and in light of the COVID-19 pandemic, it’s more important than ever to be aware of scammers trying to con you.
+Pension scams are still on the rise, and it’s more important than ever to be aware of scammers trying to con you.

 To help you spot the signs and protect yourself from a scam, the Financial Conduct Authority (FCA) and The Pensions Regulator (TPR) suggest following four simple steps.